pwt/SonosKeyController/README.md

 ### Starting sonoskeycontroller for the console sesssion only

-In `.bashrc` (or the equivalent for your shell if you're not using bash), add the following at the end.
+In `.bashrc` for the 'sonos_user' (or the equivalent for your shell if you're not using bash), add the following at the end.

 ```
 case $(tty) in /dev/tty[0-9]*)